stackmasteraliza/agency-template/README.md

-# FoxyMoron - Creative Agency Website
+# FoxyMoron - Modern Creative Agency Template

-A modern, animated landing page for FoxyMoron, an award-winning creative agency.
+Tired of dull, outdated website templates?
+This is a modern, fully responsive HTML template designed for creative agencies, startups, and businesses.
+A sleek, professional design that can transform your website and save hours of development time.

 Built with HTML, CSS, and JavaScript featuring smooth animations, custom cursor effects, and a sleek dark theme design.

 ## Preview